alonzoalden/affirmation.io/README.md

 Instructions:

-To run the app locally for production, make sure you have all the necessary software requirements and dependencies installed.
+To run the app locally for development, make sure you have all the necessary software requirements and dependencies installed.

-Use npm start to load the application for the production
+Use npm start to load the application for development

 ## Requirements

 - Node ^4.4.x
-- Redis ^4.14.x
+- Express ^4.14.x
-- PostgreSQL ^4.0.x
+- PG ^6.1
-  -Important: Use Postgres.app www.postgres.app
+  - Important: Use Postgres.app www.postgres.app

 ## Development